Accounting Services

 A. SALARIES AND WAGES

-As stated in OMB Circular A-21, clerical and secretarial salaries should generally be assigned to Federal sponsored agreements as F&A costs.
+As stated in 2 CRF 200, clerical and secretarial salaries should generally be assigned to Federal sponsored agreements as F&A costs.
 The provision is intended to establish the principle that the salaries of administrative and clerical staff should usually be treated as F&A costs, but that direct charging of these costs may be appropriate where the nature of the work performed under a particular project requires an extensive amount of administrative or clerical support which is significantly greater than the routine level of such services provided by academic departments.
-The costs would need to meet the Federal criteria for direct charging -- i.e. "be identified specifically with a particular sponsored project... relatively easily with a high degree of accuracy," and the special circumstances requiring direct charging of the services would need to be justified to the satisfaction of the awarding agency in the grant application or contract proposal.
+The costs would need to meet the Federal criteria for direct charging as outlined in §§ 200.413(c).
+The circumstances of direct charging services would need to be justified to the satisfaction of the awarding agency in the grant application or contract proposal.

 The following are examples of the treatment of administrative and clerical expenditures as direct and F&A costs: